yuanmai/swank-clojure/README.md

 exceptions, and eval clojure expressions in the context of the current lexical scope.

+Note that the CDT does not work with `:eval-in-leiningen` without extra manual configuration.

 ## TODO

 * unmap-ns command
 * show method argument names in slime inspector (theoretically possible?)
 * show better metadata on functions in inspector
+* offer restarts for class/var not found exceptions (slamhound integration?)
+* add elisp payload for cdt commands
+* suppress false "warning: unabled to add tools.jar to classpath" message

 ## Community